Skip to content

 What moves the number most

 The result responds to Monthly Rent, Monthly Mortgage Payment, and Monthly Running Costs.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this